SophieDufrane/redeemit-platform/README.md

 ### Agile Planning

 The development process followed an agile methodology, breaking the project into smaller user stories and tasks.
 This iterative approach allowed for incremental progress, flexibility, and better alignment with user needs.

+#### Prioritisation with MOSCOW Methodology

+The **MOSCOW** methodology was applied to prioritise features into **Must Have**, **Should Have**, and **Could Have** categories, ensuring focus on important functionality.
+Below is the breakdown of priorities:

+- **Must Have (54%)**: Core features essential for the platform to function, including:
+  - Employee login/logout
+  - Browsing rewards
+  - Managing the cart
+  - Redeeming items
+  - Admin functionality to add new rewards to the catalogue

+- **Should Have (38%)**: Important but not critical features, such as:
+  - Modifying the cart
+  - Accessing detailed pages for individual items
+  - Administrative tools for editing and deleting rewards, as well as managing user points

+- **Could Have (8%)**: Features that are desirable but not essential:
+  - Allowing employees to view their profile details

+This prioritisation ensured a balanced approach to development, focusing on delivering a functional and user-centric product.

 ### Features in Detail
 The platform offers a variety of features based on user stories, providing functionalities such as secure login, reward catalogue management, and a streamlined redemption process.